-- (A) Included in net realized gain (loss) on investments on our accompanying Consolidated Statements of Operations for the respective years ended March 31, 2020 and 2019. - (B) Included in net unrealized appreciation (depreciation) of investments on our accompanying Consolidated Statements of Operations for the respective years ended March 31, 2020 and 2019. - (C) Includes increases in the cost basis of investments resulting from new portfolio investments, the amortization of discounts, PIK, and othermon-cash disbursements to portfolio companies, as well as decreases in the cost basis of investments resulting from principal repayments or sales, the amortization of premiums and acquisition costs, and other cost-basis adjustments. - (D) 2020: Transfers represent (1) secured first lien debt of B-Dry with a cost basis of \$11.9 million and a fair value of \$0, which was converted into equity during the three months ended June 30, 2019, (2) secured first lien debt of J.R.
-Hobbs Co.
-Atlanta, LLC, with a total cost basis and fair value of \$41.0 million, that was converted into secured second lien debt during the three months ended September 30, 2019, (3) secured first lien debt of SBS Investment Holdings, Inc., with a total cost basis and fair value of \$8.6 million, that was converted to secured second lien debt during the three months ended December 31, 2019, and (4) preferred equity of Nth Degree, Inc. with a cost basis of \$1.2 million and fair value of \$12.4 million, that was converted to common equity in Nth Degree Investment Group, LLC during the three months ended December 31, 2019.
+- (A) Included in net realized gain (loss) on investments on our accompanying Consolidated Statements of Operations for the respective years ended March 31, 2019 and 2018. - (B) Included in net unrealized appreciation (depreciation) of investments on our accompanying Consolidated Statements of Operations for the respective years ended March 31, 2019 and 2018. - (C) Includes increases in the cost basis of investments resulting from new portfolio investments, the amortization of discounts, PIK, and othermon-cash disbursements to portfolio companies, as well as decreases in the cost basis of investments resulting from principal repayments or sales, the amortization of premiums and acquisition costs, and other cost-basis adjustments. - (D) 2019: Transfers represents \$5.0 million of secured first lien debt of Galaxy Tool Holding Corporation, which was converted into secured second lien debt during the three months ended December 31, 2018.

+2018: Transfers represent \$8.3 million of secured first lien debt of ADC, which was converted into secured second lien debt during the three months ended December 31, 2017 and \$0.2 million of preferred equity of Funko, which was transferred from Level 3 to Level 2 during the three months ended December 31, 2017 as a result of the initial public offering of Funko, Inc. (our units in Funko can be converted into shares of Funko, Inc. after the expiration of the lock-up period in May 2018 and certain other restrictions are met).